Elevatory/ui5-basecontroller/README.md

 Copy this class into your SAPUI5 TypeScript project and use it as a base class for your controllers.

 ## ToDos
-- [ ] enhance this README with detailed information on how to use the base controller with its specific functions
+- enhance this README with detailed information on how to use the base controller with its specific functions
-- [ ] create npm module that can be easily installed into any SAPUI5 TypeScript project via `npm install`
-- [ ] use the new SAPUI5 types library
+- use the new SAPUI5 types library